 Action Stories Inhibition Stories Physically Impossible (Food Example) (Food Example) Stories Introduction This is a cracker.
-Sally sees the cracker and she doesn't like it .
-Sally thinks the cracker tastes yucky .
-This is a piece of cereal.
-Sally sees the cereal and she likes it .
-Sally thinks the cereal tastes good .
-Every time Sally jumps up, she always comes back down.
-Now she wants it different.
-She wants to just float in the air , not touching anything.
+Sally This is a piece of cereal.
+Every time Sally jumps sees the cracker and she Sally sees the cereal and up, she always comes doesn't like it.
+Sally she likes it .
+Sally thinks back down.
+Now she thinks the cracker tastes the cereal tastes good. wants it different.
+She yucky . wants to just float in the air, not touching anything.
 She doesn't ever want to come down.
-Choice Does she have to leave Does she have to eat it Does Sally have to come Question: the cracker there, or because she likes it or back down, or can she could she just choose to could she just choose just choose to float in (note: order of eat it anyway even choose to/have though she doesn't like not to eat the cereal? the air? to it? randomized) Explanation Prompt: Hov v could she do that/Why no t?
+Choice Does she have to leave Does she have to eat it Does Sally have to come Question: the cracker there, or because she likes it or back down, or can she could she just choose to could she just choose just choose to float in (note: order of eat it anyway even choose to/have though she doesn't like not to eat the cereal? the air? to it? randomized) Explanation How could she do that/Why not? t?
+Prompt: